 The Tim Gill Center for Public Media Citizen Journalism Contest is back for 2016-2017!
 Learn more about how you can enter!

-CITIZEN JOURNALISM FOR THE ARTS PROJECTS: SUMMER 2016
+CITIZEN JOURNALISM FOR THE ARTS: SUMMER 2016

 Elizabeth Martin discovers the heart, mind, body and soul of five local artists through in-depth interviews in this first installment of a series entitled “The Complete Artist.”

 Dick Fairley presents an encyclopedic knowledge of jazz from the past century to the Colorado Springs community each Thursday night on KRCC Community Radio.
 Here, Jon Horton discusses with Dick what it means to be “gentlemen of a certain era,” including growing up in a pre-television era and imagining the world outside via the help of the radio.
 The two discuss their military service, the exportation of jazz to other countries by the State Department, and how jazz played a role in integration.

 Michael Myers was a fashion photographer in New York City before opening a whiskey distillery in Colorado Springs.
 Here, Kristen Olson interviews Michael about the impact 9/11 had on his life, his decision to create spirits, and how his artistic vision permeates each step of the process at Distillery 291.

 Meredith Ann speaks with local artist Chan Bird about their art, recent exhibitions, their children’s book series, and the evolution of the Colorado Springs cultural scene in recent years.

 SIERRA HIGH SCHOOL ORAL HISTORY PROJECT: WINTER/SPRING 2016